Take-Home Exam Procedures

 It is important to note that take-home exams require three points of contact:

 - Exam Numbers are located in the Exam/Paper Management System.

 - Exam answer files are typed and submitted via the Exam4 software installed on your computer.

-- Exam questions are accessed through the Exam4 website.
+- Exam questions are accessed through the Exam4 Software.

-The take-home exam will officially begin (i.e. the clock will run) when the exam questions are accessed via the Exam4 website.
+The take-home exam will officially begin (I.E. the clock will run) when the “Begin Exam” button has been selected via the Exam4 Software.